stolostron/rhacm-docs/cli/installing_mc_plugin.md

 # Installing the multicluster plug-in (mc)

-The `mc` plug-in is installed after you install the OpenShift Container Platform command-line interface (CLI) tool.
-You can use the multicluster plug-in (mc) to view information about your clusters, manage your clusters, deploy applications, and more.
+The `mc` plug-in is required after CLI installation.
+Complete the following procedure to download and install the plug-in to work with multiple clusters.
-{:shortdesc}

 ## Prerequisites

-* You must install the CLI [installation documentation](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html/cli_tools/openshift-cli-oc) to install the OpenShift Container Platform command-line interface (CLI).
+* You must install the OpenShift CLI tool. (need the prereq here)

-## Installing the plug-in
+## Installing the plug-in (change this for oc/acm instructions)

 1. Download the multicluster, or `mc` plug-in for the applicable operating system.
 See the list of the `mc` plug-in commands for the different operating systems: